West-Minsta/alx-pre_course/0x01-git/README.md

 ### GIT 1
-This is a new diresctory under the pre course .
+This is a new directory under the pre course .